roymartinezblanco/roymartinez.dev/_posts/2019-10-1-ssl-certificate-expiration.md

 title: SSL Certificate Expiration Audit
 tags: [python, Property Manager, Automation, Akamai]
 image: /img/posts/201910/python.png
-bigimg: /img/posts/201910/ssl-audit.jpg
+bigimg: /img/posts/201910/audit-banner.jpg
 ---

 ## What is this?
 A tool to help audit Akamai Property Manager Configurations (Local and Remote) and DNS Record List for SSL Certificate Expiration dates.

-<span style="color:yellow">The goal</span>, behind this project is to provide an easy way to audit  <span style="color:yellow">**audit ssl certificate expiration date**</span>, this is to help us keep an eye over any soon to expire certificate and avoid possible outages due to lack of visibility.
+<span style="color:red">The goal</span>, behind this project is to provide an easy way to audit  <span style="color:red">**audit ssl certificate expiration date**</span>, this is to help us keep an eye over any soon to expire certificate and avoid possible outages due to lack of visibility.

-The lastest version can be found in my github page here https://github.com/roymartinezblanco/Akamai-SSL-Expiration-Audit
+The latest version can be found in my github page here https://github.com/roymartinezblanco/Akamai-SSL-Expiration-Audit

 <h1 align="center">
   <br>